reisaraujo-miguel/JFLAP/README.md

 [![Gradle](https://img.shields.io/badge/Gradle-9.1.0-green.svg)](https://gradle.org/)
 [![Community Fork](https://img.shields.io/badge/Community-Fork-yellow.svg)](CONTRIBUTORS.md)

-**JFLAP-Modern** is a community-maintained fork of the original JFLAP (Java Formal Languages and Automata Package), originally developed at Duke University.
+**JFLAP NG** (Next Generation) is a community-maintained fork of the original JFLAP (Java Formal Languages and Automata Package), originally developed at Duke University.
 This fork provides modern build infrastructure, updated dependencies, and improved development workflows while maintaining compatibility with the original JFLAP functionality.

 > **⚠️ Important Note**: This is a community-maintained fork, not the official Duke University version.
 The original JFLAP was developed at Duke University by Professor Susan Rodger and her students.
 This fork maintains the original educational purpose while providing modern development tooling.